ilyasergey/YSC2229/source/week-03-array-generators.rst

    Printf.printf "Execution elapsed time: %f sec\n" (Sys.time () -. t);
    fx

-It can be used with any arbitrary computation that takes at least one argument.
+It can be used with any arbitrary computation that takes at least one argument (thanks to currying).

 Randomised array generation and testing
 ---------------------------------------